Lately, we’ve gotten questions from a few email marketers asking for best practices when adding an attachment to your message. Our best advice: Don’t.

 When deploying a new email campaign, you probably ask yourself “Would I open this?” to determine how your list will receive the message.
 Think of what an attachment would look to a new subscriber who is not familiar with how your email subject lines look – An attachment from an unknown sender could be a virus.
 Their first instinct will be to simply hit the “spam” button and move on with their day.

 Similarly, Internet Service Providers (ISPs) will have the same reaction when seeing your inbound message.
-Those that send a large amount of emails on a regular basis that include attachments typically are spammers.
+Those that send a large number of emails on a regular basis that includes attachments typically are spammers.
 Here’s a prime example that I found in my spam folder just today:

 Needless to say, I’m not about to open that email or its attachment and my ISP (in this case, Gmail) knew that would be the case; hence, I found this message in my spam folder.
 Perhaps I missed out on my chance to claim $10.5 million from the United Nations (I’d like to imagine Ban Ki-moon himself set aside time from his busy day to personally approve this transaction), but that’s not a risk I am willing to take.